 |004||Move towards independent research, application and analysis of numerical methods for engineering problems||KCT||P4, G1|

 |005||Convey technical information in a written report to a professional standard||PT||D6|

 P - Professional/Practical skills

 Methods of Teaching / Learning

-Lectures – and supporting notes – are used to introduce key concepts and theoretical background.
+Lecture notes – and supporting captured content – are used to introduce key concepts and theoretical background.
 The main learning however, will take place as students complete weekly exercises that bring the newly learned concepts and knowledge to practice.
 Weekly tutorial sessions are used to provide feedback and discuss these exercises.
 The first four weeks of the module are dedicated to programming fundamentals.
 In these weeks the tutorials are longer than usual (two hours instead of one) because of the importance of feedback in this stage of learning.
 The coursework provides further exercise in developing programming skills and the ability to use these skills to solve numerical problems.
 A staggered approach is followed, where the first coursework assignment covers fundamentals and the second requires independent inquiry and application of techniques.
 Weekly seminars are used to reflect on learning including coursework activity, address and re-emphasize salient points in the captured content, provide additional context and give guidance on learning activities.

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.